How to make decisions

 As someone’s attorney or deputy you must:

-- give them all the help they need to make each decision before deciding they don’t have mental capacity to make that decision themself
+- give them all the help they need to make each decision before deciding they do not have mental capacity to make that decision themselves

 - make any decisions in their best interests

 - make decisions that restrict their human and civil rights as little as you can

 Give the person all the information they need to make a decision.

 Make it easy for them to understand and weigh up the information, for example by:

 - allowing plenty of time